Sulemana24/Sulemana24/README.md

 - 💞️ I’m looking to collaborate on Building Dynamic Websites
 - 📫 How to reach me @ iddrisusulemana665@gmail.com
 - 😄 Pronouns: Mr
-- ⚡ Fun fact: I like using the simplest way to build websites
+- ⚡ Fun fact: I like to watch nature

 <!---
 Sulemana24/Sulemana24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.